 Parties may negotiate a set of the seller's representations and warranties and compensation obligations to reinforce those provided in the Civil Code or to include relevant facts pertaining to the property and the transaction.
-These include the seller's legal capacity to dispose of the asset, the non-existence of charges and encumbrances other than those registered at the land registry compliance with environmental legislation and planning rules, the payment of taxes and other charges, and an absence of legal disputes relating to the property, etc.
+These usually include the seller's legal capacity to dispose of the asset, the non-existence of charges and encumbrances other than those registered at the land registry, compliance with environmental legislation and planning rules, payment of taxes and other charges, and the absence of legal disputes relating to the property, etc.

 Representations and warranties are normally limited by the due diligence information, and specific indemnities may be agreed to cover issues resulting from the due diligence exercise.

-Depending on the amount of the transaction, warranty and indemnity insurance may also be considered.
+Depending on the type of transaction and parties involved, warranty and indemnity insurance may also be considered.